 Many freelance editors on Reedsy have worked for the world’s largest publishers, so they know precisely what acquiring editors are looking for.
 Their help can prove invaluable, so you should definitely consider getting a pro editor for your children's book.
 You can learn more in this article about working with professional fiction editors.

 Tip: Editing costs are often based on word count.
 Picture books and early readers are short, so a professional edit can be surprisingly affordable.

 Unless you’re already a professional illustrator like Raymond Briggs (The Snowman) or Jon Klassen (I Want My Hat Back), don’t worry about illustrations.
 Don’t do it yourself, and don’t get your spouse, child, or college roommate to do it.
 Don’t even provide guidelines.
-The editor who buys your book will want to choose the illustrator — again, unless you are a pro illustrator who can do the job, submitting sketches or guidelines will only work to your disadvantage.
+Publishers will have a long list of illustrators on their books and they’ll want a hand in choosing them.
+Again, unless you are a pro illustrator who can do the job, submitting sketches or guidelines will only work to your disadvantage.